Col de la Madeleine via Col du Chaussy

 I then had a flying descend back to la Chambre, being held up the last 5kms or so by a stubborn (Dacia) driver who didn’t want to let me pass.

-As we need some more shopping – and gasoline for the car – I cycled on to a mall near Saint-Jean-de Maurienne and ended my ride there
+As we needed to do some more shopping, I cycled on to a mall near Saint-Jean-de Maurienne and ended my ride there